Most of us live a life that is characterized by excess.

 We live in a society where people pride themselves on the accumulation of material things.
 And honestly, I don’t have a problem with that.

 There’s nothing wrong with working hard to accumulate wealth and possessions as long as those two things don’t become the north star that guides your actions.
 Making money and buying expensive things is cool.
-Just don’t fool yourself into thinking that it’s a magic pill for happiness and fulfillment.
+Just don’t fool yourself into thinking that it’s a magic pill that unlocks the keys to happiness and fulfillment.

 Here are some of the benefits of taking actionable steps to minimize your life.